mykelalvis/FATESRD/fate-srd.com/Other/gods-and-monsters-SRD.md

 Whenever a god changes the refinement aspect of a sub-region, they can either alter the nature of the entire sub-region or create a new sub-region inside the old—their choice.

-> Herakhty and Cassia tell the tale of how they drove a road through the Wild Wood as part of their goal to create and bolster civilisation.
+> Herakhty and Cassia tell the tale of how they drove a road through the Wild Wood as part of their goal to create and bolster civilization.
 When they do this, they could replace the refinement aspect [Life Hungers for Life] with [The Wilderness Bows Before Mankind] across the entire sub-region—which would effectively replace the Wild Wood with The Road, which remains a sub-region of the Forest Primeval.
 Otherwise, they could choose to make The Road a sub-region of the Wild Wood, creating the fairy-tale situation where the road is safe, but the moment you set foot off it you’re in mortal danger.
 Naturally, they choose the latter.

 If the actions of the story support it, and the GM agrees, you can use an explanation of a tale to change the concept of a sub-region, splitting off from its parent region to become a completely new region.
 In this case, the group will need to invent a new regional stunt.